johnkirtley/johnkirtley.github.io/_posts/2019-12-8-First-Post.md

 ---
 layout: post
-title: Blogging My Experience From Analyst -> Coding Bootcamp -> Developer
+title: Blogging My Experience From Analyst -> Web Developer
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).